Ipoh Kek Lok Tong Cave Temple

 At one end of the cave, there are many Taoist and Buddhist statues – these came all the way from Taiwan!

-Kek Lok Tong Temple Opening Hours
+Kek Look Tong Temple Opening Hours

-To make the most of your time at this temple, try to go early in the morning.
-Before the heat of the day kicks in!
+To make the most of your time at this temple, try to go early in the morning before the heat of the day kicks in!

 The temple opens early too.